Cyber-Duck/hoisin.scss/README.md

 	$ bower install hoisin.scss

 #### Manual
 Place the `scss` and `css` folders in the relevan folder of your proyect.
-If they need to be separated (like in a Laravel project) you will need to adjust the `config` variable in the Gulpfile.
+If they need to be separate from each other (like in a Laravel project) you will need to adjust the `config` variable in the Gulpfile.

-### Requirements
+#### Requirements
 * Should work with all Sass 3.3 compatible preprocessors.
 * To use the provided Gulpfile just need NPM installed and do `$ npm install`